hmc-rae/PocketObservatory/README.md

-# SocksOn2021
+# PocketObservatory
 For the SYNCSHACK 2021 hackathon.
+Made by group Socks On.

 Trello is https://trello.com/b/i39y6VOR/socks-on-syncshack-2021